Maryland handles Radford behind Fernando’s double-double

-Eric Ayala scored 14 points and Darryl Morsell added 13 for the Terrapins (10-3), who were without freshman forward Jalen Smith, who was sidelined with an illness.
+Eric Ayala scored 14 points and Darryl Morsell added 13 for the Terrapins (10-3).
+Maryland was without freshman forward Jalen “Stix” Smith, who was sidelined with an illness.
 Smith is averaging 11.9 points and 7.2 rebounds.

 Most Read Sports Stories